 |-m||Prevent matching of usernames.
 The user is usually a login name; however, matching is also done on the users' real names, unless the -m option is supplied.
 All name matching performed by finger is case insensitive.|

 If no options are specified, finger defaults to the -l style output if operands are provided, otherwise to the -s style.
 Note that some fields may be missing, in either format, if information is not available for them.

-If no arguments are specified, finger will print an entry for each user currently logged into the system.
+If no arguments are specified, finger prints an entry for each user currently logged in to the system.

 Finger may be used to look up users on a remote machine.
-The format is to specify a user as "user@host", or "@host", where the default output format for the former is the -l style, and the default output format for the latter is the -s style.
-The -l option is the only option that may be passed to a remote machine.
+The format is to specify a user as "[email protected]", or "@host", where the default output format for the former is the -l style, and the default output format for the latter is the -s style.
+The -l option is the only option passed to a remote machine.

 |These files are printed as part of a long-format request.
 The .plan file may be of any length.|